-A: My answer to this question is simple - as many words or pages as it takes you to clearly and thoroughly answer all of the questions in the assignment instructions.
+A: It should be as many words or pages as it takes you to clearly and thoroughly answer all of the questions in the assignment instructions.
 I am interested in your complete thoughts about the questions and issues we are examining.
 When in doubt, always provide clear and thorough responses that illustrate that you have done the reading and understand the concepts that we are exploring in each assignment, and use many specific examples.